twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### SLAVE MAKER
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** To activate the cypher, the user must succeed on a melee attack against a creature about the size of the user and whose level does not exceed the cypher’s level.
+- **효과:** To activate the cypher, the user must succeed on a melee attack against a creature about the size of the user and whose level does not exceed the cypher’s level.
 The cypher bonds to the target, who immediately becomes calm.
 The target awaits the user’s commands and carries out all orders to the best of its ability.
 The target remains so enslaved for a number of hours equal to the cypher’s level minus the target’s level.
 (If the result is 0, the target is enslaved for only one minute.)

 ### SLEEP INDUCER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Touch puts the victim to sleep for ten minutes per cypher level or until awoken by a violent action or an extremely loud noise.
+- **효과:** Touch puts the victim to sleep for ten minutes per cypher level or until awoken by a violent action or an extremely loud noise.

 ### SNIPER MODULE
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next hour per cypher level, the effective range of the user’s ranged weapon increases by one category (immediate to short, short to long, long to very long, very long to 1,000 feet [300 m]).
+- **효과:** For the next hour per cypher level, the effective range of the user’s ranged weapon increases by one category (immediate to short, short to long, long to very long, very long to 1,000 feet [300 m]).
 A weapon with a range greater than very long has its range doubled.

 ### SOLVENT
-- **Level:** 1d10
+- **레벨:** 1d10
-- **Effect:** Dissolves 1 cubic foot of material each round.
+- **효과:** Dissolves 1 cubic foot of material each round.
 After one round per cypher level, the cypher becomes inert.

 ### SONIC HOLE
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Draws all sound within long range into the device for one round per cypher level.
+- **효과:** Draws all sound within long range into the device for one round per cypher level.
 Within the affected area, no sound can be heard.
 (Sonic holes are much-loved by thieves everywhere but can also be used for less nefarious purposes, such as hunting prey and sneaking past enemies.)

 ### SOUND DAMPENER
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Dampens all sound within immediate range for one minute per cypher level, providing an asset on stealth actions by all creatures in the area.
+- **효과:** Dampens all sound within immediate range for one minute per cypher level, providing an asset on stealth actions by all creatures in the area.

 ### SPATIAL WARP
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** When affixed to a device that affects a single target at range, that range is increased to 1 mile (1.5 km) with no penalties.
+- **효과:** When affixed to a device that affects a single target at range, that range is increased to 1 mile (1.5 km) with no penalties.
 Space is temporarily warped in terms of seeing and reaching the target.
 If direct line of sight is important to the device’s effect, it remains important.
 The spatial warp lasts 10 minutes per cypher level.

 ### SPEED BOOST
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Adds 1 to the user’s Speed Edge for one hour (adds 2 if the cypher is level 5 or higher).
+- **효과:** Adds 1 to the user’s Speed Edge for one hour (adds 2 if the cypher is level 5 or higher).

 ### SPY
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Produces a tiny spying object that resists detection as a level 8 creature.
+- **효과:** Produces a tiny spying object that resists detection as a level 8 creature.
 The object moves at great speed, mapping and scanning an unknown area.
 It moves 500 feet (150 m) per level, scanning an area up to 50 feet (15 m) away from it.
 It identifies basic layout, creatures, and major energy sources.
 Its movement is blocked by any physical or energy barrier.
 At the end of its mapping run, it returns to the user and reports.
 If it discovers a predefined target during its run (such as “a creature of level 5 or higher,” “a locked door,” “a major energy source,” and so on), it detonates instead, dealing damage equal to the cypher’s level (half electrical damage, half shrapnel damage) to all creatures and objects in short range.

 ### STASIS KEEPER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Puts a subject into stasis for a number of days equal to the cypher’s level, or until it is violently disturbed.
+- **효과:** Puts a subject into stasis for a number of days equal to the cypher’s level, or until it is violently disturbed.
 An object in stasis does not age and comes out of the stasis alive and in the same condition as it went in, with no memory of the period of inactivity.

 ### STIM
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Eases the user’s next action taken by three steps.
+- **효과:** Eases the user’s next action taken by three steps.

 ### STRENGTH BOOST
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Adds 1 to Might Edge for one hour (or 2 if the cypher is level 5 or higher).
+- **효과:** Adds 1 to Might Edge for one hour (or 2 if the cypher is level 5 or higher).

 ### STRENGTH ENHANCER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** All noncombat tasks involving raw strength—such as breaking down a door, lifting a heavy boulder, forcing open elevator doors, competing in a weightlifting competition, and so on—are eased by two steps for one hour.
+- **효과:** All noncombat tasks involving raw strength—such as breaking down a door, lifting a heavy boulder, forcing open elevator doors, competing in a weightlifting competition, and so on—are eased by two steps for one hour.

 ### SUBDUAL FIELD
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** Two rounds after being activated, the device creates an invisible field that fills a specified area (such as a cube a short distance across) within long range.
+- **효과:** Two rounds after being activated, the device creates an invisible field that fills a specified area (such as a cube a short distance across) within long range.
 The field lasts for one minute.
 It affects the minds of thinking beings within the field, preventing them from taking hostile actions.
 The effect lasts as long as they remain in the field and for 1d6 rounds after, although an Intellect defense roll is allowed each round to act normally (both in the field and after leaving it).

 ### TELEPATHY
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** For one hour, the device enables long-range mental communication with anyone the user can see.
+- **효과:** For one hour, the device enables long-range mental communication with anyone the user can see.

 ### TELEPORTER (BOUNDER)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** User teleports up to 100 × the cypher level in feet to a location they can see.
+- **효과:** User teleports up to 100 × the cypher level in feet to a location they can see.
 They arrive safely with their possessions but cannot take anything else with them.

 ### TELEPORTER (INTERSTELLAR)
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** User teleports anywhere in the galaxy to a location they have previously visited or seen.
+- **효과:** User teleports anywhere in the galaxy to a location they have previously visited or seen.
 They arrive safely with their possessions but cannot take anything else with them.

 ### TELEPORTER (PLANETARY)
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** User teleports anywhere on the planet to a location they have previously visited or seen.
+- **효과:** User teleports anywhere on the planet to a location they have previously visited or seen.
 They arrive safely with their possessions but cannot take anything else with them.

 ### TELEPORTER (TRAVELER)
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** User teleports up to 100 × the cypher level in miles to a location they have previously visited or seen.
+- **효과:** User teleports up to 100 × the cypher level in miles to a location they have previously visited or seen.
 They arrive safely with their possessions but cannot take anything else with them.

 ### TEMPORAL VIEWER
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** Displays moving images and sound, up to ten minutes per cypher level in length, depicting events that occurred at the current location up to one year prior.
+- **효과:** Displays moving images and sound, up to ten minutes per cypher level in length, depicting events that occurred at the current location up to one year prior.
 The user specifies the time period shown by the viewer.

 ### TIME DILATION (DEFENSIVE)
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next twenty-four hours, when the user is attacked, they move in rapid, seemingly random jumps, a few inches to one side or the other.
+- **효과:** For the next twenty-four hours, when the user is attacked, they move in rapid, seemingly random jumps, a few inches to one side or the other.
 This is an asset that modifies the user’s defense rolls by two steps (three steps if the cypher is level 6 or higher).

 ### TIME DILATION (OFFENSIVE)
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next twenty-four hours, when the user makes a melee attack, they move at almost instantaneous speed, easing their attacks by two steps (three steps if the cypher is level 6 or higher).
+- **효과:** For the next twenty-four hours, when the user makes a melee attack, they move at almost instantaneous speed, easing their attacks by two steps (three steps if the cypher is level 6 or higher).

 ### TISSUE REGENERATION
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** For the next hour, the user regains 1 point lost to damage per round, up to a total number of points equal to twice the cypher’s level.
+- **효과:** For the next hour, the user regains 1 point lost to damage per round, up to a total number of points equal to twice the cypher’s level.
 As each point is regained, they choose which Pool to add it to.
 If all their Pools are at maximum, the regeneration pauses until they take more damage, at which point it begins again (if any time remains in the hour) until the duration expires.
 (A tissue regeneration cypher can be used to regenerate a lost appendage (an arm, a foot, a leg, and so on) or to repair scar tissue from burns and other tissue-related disfigurements.
 If the cypher is used in this fashion, it restores only 1d6 points over the hour duration.)

 ### TRACER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Fires a microscopic tracer that clings to any surface within short range.
+- **효과:** Fires a microscopic tracer that clings to any surface within short range.
 For the next twenty-four hours, the launcher shows the distance and direction to the tracer, as long as it is within 1 mile (100 miles if the cypher is level 3 or higher, in the same dimension if the cypher is level 6 or higher).

 ### TRICK EMBEDDER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** A nonintelligent animal immediately and perfectly learns one trick (two tricks if the cypher is level 4 or higher) it is capable of physically performing (roll over, heel, spin, shake, go to an indicated place within long range, and so on).
+- **효과:** A nonintelligent animal immediately and perfectly learns one trick (two tricks if the cypher is level 4 or higher) it is capable of physically performing (roll over, heel, spin, shake, go to an indicated place within long range, and so on).
 The trick must be designated when the cypher is activated.

 ### UNINTERRUPTIBLE POWER SOURCE
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** Provides power to another device for up to a day.
+- **효과:** Provides power to another device for up to a day.
 The device to be powered can be as simple as a light source or as complex as a small starcraft, assuming the